Top Tourist Attractions and Things to do in Abu Dhabi (U.A.E)

 On the contrary of the fact that shocks many tourists (like myself, at first), Abu Dhabi is the capital city of United Arab Emirates and is the business center of the country in comparison to Dubai, U.A.E‘s most visited luxury filled city.
 Despite it being the center for companies and western people in fancy suits, there are still indeed a lot of things to do in Abu Dhabi one must not miss if ever they come for a visit.

-I’ve personally been in Abu Dhabi three times, and each visit does not disappoint, but of course, that’s because I’m often visiting to see my sister’s family who are expats from Finland.
+I’ve personally been in Abu Dhabi three times, and each visit does not disappoint.
+Many places to see in Abu Dhabi, but of course, that’s because I’m often visiting to see my sister’s family who are expats from Finland.
 They always find time to show me around the city and introduce me to a lifestyle rather new to me – the life of luxury.

 Of course, my family aren’t exactly fancy, they are humble, and they love simple things, but in Abu Dhabi or U.A.E in general, luxury is the usual way of life (for most, at least).

 That said, going for brunches, shopping, wearing gold, and seeing people carrying designer stamped clothing is a pretty typical sight when you stroll the higher end streets of Abu Dhabi and Dubai.
 This is normal and something I’m not used to since living in Finland for ten years downgraded my lifestyle to only owning what I need.

 Despite living a somewhat minimalistic life in the Nordics, I’m not going to lie about the fact that I did enjoy having a little luxury in my life from time to time.
 Thus visiting my family in Abu Dhabi is indeed a rare treat to feed my need to experience life a little bit on the high end.